 A founder of D&R Greenway Land Trust, and former Advisor to our Board of Trustees, Jim Amon joined D&R Greenway's staff in 2005, after 29 years as Executive Director of the Delaware & Raritan Canal Commission.
 He has been a leading force in the preservation and stewardship of land in central New Jersey.
 Jim's responsibilities as Executive Director of the D&R Canal Commission included the protection of a water supply system that provides drinking water for over one million people.
 Yet he still has found the time to serve on the boards and advisory committees of over 15 conservation-related organizations.
 He has also published numerous articles designed to inform the public of the need to preserve the natural world and developed proper planning for various recreational areas.
 His efforts have been recognized by many awards, including the 2004 Donald B. Jones Conservation Award, the Planning Design Award from Hunterdon County, and the Environmental Enhancement Award from the American Society of Landscape Architects (NJ Chapter).

-Emily oversees D&R Greenway's Native Plant Nursery, and works on habitat restoration, trail maintenance, and bulk native seed production with the other stewardship staff.
+Emily works on habitat restoration and trail maintenance with other stewardship staff, supports the land preservation process, and oversees D&R Greenway's Native Plant Nursery.
 Like the plants she grows, Emily is a native of Princeton.
 Her interest in conservation comes from a childhood spent playing in the Stony Brook and a love of wildlife, and her interest in plants comes from experience in her family's local landscaping business.
 At Bucknell University, Emily majored in Animal Behavior, where she studied bat physiology and behavior, and then went on to North Carolina State University, where she completed a M.S. in Wildlife Biology.
 Her thesis research looked at American Woodcock winter use of crop fields and produced habitat recommendations that have been published in multiple journals.
-In 2011, Emily became a Charles Evans Conservation Leader Intern at D&R Greenway, while pursuing a master's degree in Environmental Planning at Rutgers University.
+In 2011, Emily became a Charles Evans Conservation Leader Intern at D&R Greenway, while pursuing a Master of City and Regional Planning (M.C.R.P.) degree at the Edward J. Bloustein School at Rutgers University focused on environmental planning, which she completed in 2013.
 Her other professional experience includes a study of elephant stress behavior and piping plover population monitoring.
 She is an avid hiker, traveler, runner, and open-space enthusiast.

 Carolyn Foote Edelmann, Community Relations Associate